People, Process, Tech is the ethos behind achieving our goal: Customer satisfaction

 - An inability to identify cultural and communication aspects of IT services that had a big impact on experience - now overcome with HappySignals data

-- Lack of motivation amongst teams to deliver a high level of customer satisfaction - moral is now boosted with the HappySignals platform and access to continuous data
+- Lack of motivation amongst teams to deliver a high level of customer satisfaction - morale is now boosted with the HappySignals platform and access to continuous data

 - Focusing on customer satisfaction has aligned global IT teams.

 - Experience data led to improvements that Danish Crown would not have found otherwise